Linda Blair: Personal life

 At age 15, Blair dated Australian singer Rick Springfield, 25 years old at the time, whom she met during a concert at the Whisky a Go Go.
-She also dated Deep Purple bassist Glenn Hughes, and Neil Giraldo, guitarist and future husband of Pat Benatar.
-Between late 1979 and mid-1981, Blair dated Styx guitarist Tommy Shaw.
-Blair also dated Jim Dandy Mangrum of band Black Oak Arkansas.
-In the early 1990s, Blair was in a relationship with actor Wings Hauser.In a 1982 interview accompanying a topless pictorial in Oui, Blair revealed that she found Rick James "very sexy".
+She also dated Deep Purple and Trapeze bassist Glenn Hughes, and Neil Giraldo, guitarist and future husband of Pat Benatar.
+Between late 1979 and mid-1981, she dated Styx guitarist Tommy Shaw.
+She also dated Jim Dandy Mangrum of the band Black Oak Arkansas.
+In the early 1990s, she was in a relationship with actor Wings Hauser.

+In a 1982 interview accompanying a topless pictorial in Oui, Blair revealed that she found Rick James "very sexy".
 James, who was shown the piece by a member of his retinue, returned the compliment through an intermediary.
-They dated for two years and James wrote his hit song "Cold Blooded" about her.
-Speaking on their relationship in his book Glow: The Autobiography of Rick James, he says "Linda was incredible.
+They dated for two years, and James wrote his hit song "Cold Blooded" about her.
+Speaking on their relationship in his book Glow: The Autobiography of Rick James, he said: "Linda was incredible.
 A free spirit.
 A beautiful mind.
 A mind-blowing body.
 She liked getting high and getting down as much as I did.
 We posed topless for a photograph that showed up everywhere.
 We didn't care.
 We were doing our own thing our own way.
 It was a love affair that I hoped would last.
 It didn't."
-James revealed that he found out Blair had been pregnant by him and had an abortion without his knowledge.
+James revealed that he found out Blair had been pregnant by him, and had an abortion without his knowledge.

 On December 20, 1977, at 18 years old, she was arrested for drug possession and conspiracy to sell drugs.
 She pleaded guilty to a reduced charge of conspiracy to possess cocaine, in exchange for three years' probation.
-She was also required to make at least 12 major public appearances to tell young people about the dangers of drug abuse.
+She was also required to make at least twelve major public appearances to tell young people about the dangers of drug abuse.

-Blair believes in the paranormal and supports animal welfare.
-In 2004, she founded the Linda Blair WorldHeart Foundation, a nonprofit organization that serves to rehabilitate and adopt rescue animals.
-She was a vegetarian for 13 years before becoming a vegan in 2001.
-Blair co-authored the book Going Vegan! in 2001.